Council Budget 2021-22

 - while it may be sensible to write off current council tax arrears with current funding, it is not acceptable to allow this to happen in the future.

-Steve51 over 3 years ago
+Steve51 almost 4 years ago

 The Hive has provided for young people throughout the pandemic and has been a most valuable resource and service during this time.